Debrato2005/UniSpace/README.md

-# UniSpace: AcWeb-Based Classroom Booking and Scheduling System
+# UniSpace: A Web-Based Classroom Booking and Scheduling System

 ## With Conflict Detection and Periodic Reservation Support